hl395/Bert_Ontology/README.md

     ![alt text](TestBert/image/change_bashrc.PNG)

-Use `which python` to verify that you are using your local python instead of global python.
+Use `which python` to verify that you are using your local Python instead of the global Python.

 ![alt text](TestBert/image/check_conda_python.PNG)

 ### Run a Job on Kong
-In contrast to run a python file using `python my_file.py` as you normally do on your local machine, you need to compose a script and submit this script as a job to Kong server.
+In contrast to running a Python file using `python my_file.py` as you normally do it on your local machine, you need to compose a script and submit this script as a job to the Kong server.
 Kong will schedule this job when the resource is free.
-To control different users with different hardware resources, Kong grant users with access to different queue.
+To control different users with different hardware resources, Kong grants users access to different queues.
 Different queues designate different hardware resources, such as CPUs and GPUs.
 You can follow the steps below to submit a job to Kong:
-1. Create your my_file.py and make sure all the required modules/packages are installed by run `conda list`.
+1. Create your my_file.py and make sure all the required modules/packages are installed by running `conda list`.
-2. Create a my_file.sh script follow the [template](TestBert/templates/my_file.sh) in the same directory as the python file you want to execute for simplicity.
+2. Create a my_file.sh script following the [template](TestBert/templates/my_file.sh) in the same directory as the Python file you want to execute, for simplicity.
 3. Specify the following parameters in the script accordingly:
     ```bash
         #$ -N test  // set job name as test
-        #$ -q datasci  // set to run the job on the datasci queue, a queue can have mulitple nodes.
+        #$ -q datasci  // set to run the job on the datasci queue, a queue can have multiple nodes.
-        #$ -node=437   // set to run the job on node437 (which is a node belongs to the datasci queue)
+        #$ -node=437   // set to run the job on node437 (which is a node that belongs to the datasci queue)
     ```
     Most importantly, the script should include `python my_file.py` at the end to run your my_file.py.
 4. Use `qsub my_file.sh` to submit this job to Kong.
 You will see a job id assigned to your submission. \